He cheated on me! How will I get through this pain?

 Kovacs has found that many couples choose to stay together after one has had an affair.
 “Infidelity is not a strong predictor of divorce; I’ve found this from my own experience and research on divorce,” he said.

 That’s right: Infidelity is not a deal breaker.
 According to expert websites like Jensen Law web site, many people think an affair signals the end of a marriage.
-It’s easy to think you’ll leave if your partner betrays you, but when confronted with the reality of divorce and dissolving your marriage or relationship by an experienced hire divorce lawyer in Fresno, the stakes are high.
+It’s easy to think you’ll leave if your partner betrays you, but when confronted with the reality of divorce and dissolving your marriage or relationship, the stakes are high.

 Although healing is challenging, most marriages not only survive, but can actually grow from the experience if the couple is willing to invest the time and emotional energy, said Kovacs.